Clinical research regulations in the United States

 Regulations for drugs and biologics

-• 21 CFR 312 - Investigational new drug application (IND): procedures and requirements for submission
+- 21 CFR 312 - Investigational new drug application (IND): procedures and requirements for clinical investigations of drugs and biologics

 Regulations for medical devices

-• 21 CFR 812 - Investigational Device Exemptions (IDE): requirements for conducting clinical trials with medical devices
+- 21 CFR 812 - Investigational Device Exemptions (IDE): requirements for clinical investigations of medical devices

 General regulations for clinical trials